 What’s the treatment?

-- When you’ve had a seizure,
+- When you’ve had a seizure and what type

-- Any side-effects or your AEDs
+- Any side-effects of your epilepsy medicine

-- Anything else you think might be important.
+- Anything else you think might be important

 - Not taking epilepsy medicine as prescribed